 Healthy Avocado Mayo Recipe

 One advantage of this avocado mayo is that it has less of a chance of separating than egg and oil based mayo and it can be easily re-mixed if it does.

 Egg free mayonnaise made with fresh avocado and heart healthy oils is a great substitute for conventional mayo which contains eggs and vegetable oils.

 - Put all ingredients in a blender or food processor and blend at medium speed until mixed and emulsified.

-- Store in an air-tight container for up to 2 days (though it tastes best if used immediately.
+Store in the refrigerator in an airtight container for up to 2 days (though it tastes best if used immediately).